-Since the early 1900’s, Youth Services has provided a safe place for students during the critical hours after school at no cost to families.
+Since the early 1900s, Youth Services has provided a safe place for students during the critical hours after school at no cost to families.
 Historically, the program has provided supervision of organized games and activities in a recreational setting for those students who drop-in to the program.
 The Beyond the Bell – Youth Services program is a permissive program.
-Students sign-in and leave the program by their own volition.
+Students sign-in and leave the program of their own volition.
 Children are expected to conduct themselves appropriately and may lose the opportunity to participate if their behavior is disruptive.

 A daily “homework time” is scheduled on each Youth Services After School Program site.
 Students are provided a designated area and time (often the last hour of the program) to work on their homework.
 Staff will help students to stay on task and ensure the homework is available for parents and guardians to check and review with their children.

 Staff is trained in restorative justice techniques to assist students in resolving conflicts and to provide students strategies they can use to foster positive peer relationships.